PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 **Argo**

-Argo specifically developed for kubernetes and integates with through CRD's(Custom Resource Definition's).
+Argo specifically developed for kubernetes and integrates with/through CRD's(Custom Resource Definition's).
 Its defines the new CRD which is the **'Workflow'**.

 In workflow you define what needs to happen by laying out steps in a yaml format.
 Each steps runs in its own **Docker container** on kubernetes cluster.